JamesCraster/OpenWerewolf/README.md

 ## The Games:
 * OneDay: During the night, your cards are stolen, swapped, carefully inspected and drunkenly taken by accident.
-It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil, evil werewolf), in the Trial, where you'll be voting to kill the werewolves among you.
-For 3-5 players.
+It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil werewolf), in the Trial, where you'll be voting to kill the werewolves among you.
+For 3-7 players.

 * Classic: A classic game of werewolf lasting multiple nights.
 Finished, currently being polished.